Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Balor.md

 "cr": "19"
 "traits":
 - "desc": "When the balor dies, it explodes, and each creature within 30 feet of it\
-    \ must make a DC 20 Dexterity saving throw, taking dice: 20d6|avg (20d6) fire\
+    \ must make a DC 20 Dexterity saving throw, taking dice:20d6|text(70) (20d6)\
-    \ damage on a failed save, or half as much damage on a successful one.
-The explosion\
+    \ fire damage on a failed save, or half as much damage on a successful one.
+The\
-    \ ignites flammable objects in that area that aren't being worn or carried, and\
+    \ explosion ignites flammable objects in that area that aren't being worn or carried,\
-    \ it destroys the balor's weapons."
+    \ and it destroys the balor's weapons."
   "name": "Death Throes"
 - "desc": "At the start of each of the balor's turns, each creature within 5 feet\
-    \ of it takes dice: 3d6|avg (3d6) fire damage, and flammable objects in the\
+    \ of it takes dice:3d6|text(10) (3d6) fire damage, and flammable objects in\
-    \ aura that aren't being worn or carried ignite.
-A creature that touches the balor\
+    \ the aura that aren't being worn or carried ignite.
+A creature that touches the\
-    \ or hits it with a melee attack while within 5 feet of it takes dice: 3d6|avg\
+    \ balor or hits it with a melee attack while within 5 feet of it takes dice:3d6|text(10)\
     \ (3d6) fire damage."
   "name": "Fire Aura"
 - "desc": "The balor has advantage on saving throws against spells and other magical\